DussanFreire/a-star-mario-dussan/README.md

 ## Observations 👀:
 * After several experiments, we got the following conclusions:
   * A*, using Radar heuristic, is the one that opens fewer states.
-However, the A* function is also the one that take more time to find the solution
+However, the A* function is also the one that take more time to find the solution.
+This heuristic has a much better performance when there is not obstacles
   * A*, using Rect line and Near borders Heuristic, have almost the same results in all the cases.
   * BFS, takes more time and also more states in almost all the cases
+  * The difference between A* and BFS are less, when the map has mane obstacles